College of Liberal Arts

 School of Journalism & Mass Communication

-Mark Pedelty is an associate professor of mass communication, media studies, and anthropology in the College of Liberal Arts.
+Mark Pedelty is an associate professor of communication studies and anthropology in the College of Liberal Arts.
 He teaches courses in environmental communication, ethnographic methods and music.

 Pedelty joined the University of Minnesota, Twin Cities, in 1998 after starting his career at the University of Minnesota, Morris, and Miami University in Ohio.
 In 2005, after receiving the BMI Foundation's Woody Guthrie Fellowship, Pedelty began investigating the relationship between popular music and the environment, focusing on Guthrie's Columbia River songs and activism.
 He is interested in the role played by anthropogenic variables in ecosystems, including human communication, sound and creative expression.

 Pedelty teaches undergraduate and graduate courses in environmental communication, music and ethnographic research methods.
 He has taught several study abroad seminars in Mexico.

 See Pedelty's faculty page for more info.